Improve online school fundraisers by leveraging your online store

-Advertise online selling to your parents from the beginning.
+If you want to know how to do fundraisers online, promote the importance of virtual selling to your parents from the beginning.
 It’s always a good idea to highlight your online store web address in your parent information letter.
 This comes home in your student packets on the day of your kickoff.
 Most stores provide easy to follow step by step instructions on how to get your students registered.

 Many schools strategically schedule their fundraiser to start right after their ‘back to school night’ or PTA meeting.
 This is a great opportunity to promote your sale and get the word out about internet selling.
 One powerful way to present your store is to project the registration process and even an actual sale’s transaction on a large screen for all to see how easy it is.